cassette-axd/excel_to_tableau_portfolio/README.md

 # Marketing Dashboard

 ## Objective
-To support effective marketing campaigns by identifying and tracking the top-performing UK YouTubers using key performance indicators such as subscribers, video uploads, and total views.
+To support effective marketing campaigns by identifying and tracking the top-performing American Instagram Influencers using key performance indicators such as followers, post uploads, and total followers.

 ## Challenges
-The BI Reporting team faced significant hurdles in acquiring accurate and comprehensive YouTube data from third-party sources.
+The Reporting team faced significant hurdles in acquiring accurate and comprehensive Instagram data from third-party sources.
 This created gaps in insight and hindered campaign planning.

 ## Solution
-Developed a unified dashboard that integrates data from Excel, SQL, and Python into Power BI to deliver a clean, interactive visualization of:
+Developed a unified dashboard that integrates data from Excel, SQL, and Python into tableau to deliver a clean, interactive visualization of:

-- Top UK YouTubers by subscriber count
+- Top American Instagram Influencers by follower count

-- Most active creators by video uploads
+- Most active creators by post uploads

-- Channels with the highest total views
+- Topics of influence with the highest total followers

 This tool empowers marketing teams to make data-driven decisions when selecting YouTubers for brand partnerships.